-On The Ground In WA, ID And OR
+On The Ground In WA, ID, CO and OR

 The general public health order, “Safer at Home,” was recently amended to allow in-person showings under what are now standard requirements for distancing and numbers limitation.
-According to May 2020 statistics compiled by the Colorado Association of Realtors (CAR), both new listings and real estate closings are down in most counties, with a few exceptions, from a year ago.
-Localities where they have climbed tend to be rural in nature.
-Yet home prices have risen substantially in many places.
+Again, inventory is low in Colorado, particularly in centers like Denver.
+As a result, home prices have risen substantially in many places.
 The overall mood among realtors going into the summer is said to reflect cautious optimism.

 Is There Hope For Home Buyers?